 Making time for fun might mean refusing to take on something new or asking for help with an overwhelming project.
 If you're still having trouble fitting in your fun time, schedule it -- if it's on your calendar, you're more likely to treat it with just as much importance as you do meetings and appointments.
 A 10-minute walk, a comedy special on TV or a few minutes at a funny Web site all count, not to mention devoting time to a favorite sport, hobby or interest.
 Of course, we're also talking about taking personal days (and actually relaxing instead of using them to run errands) and planning vacations.

 Think about what you wanted to do more than anything else when you were a child: play.
 Children throw themselves into their play without thinking much about whether they're doing it "right" or what others may think, because it makes them feel happy.
 It doesn't matter if you feel silly doing activities like Hula-hooping, jumping on a trampoline or coloring with crayons.
 The important thing is that it's fun and it relieves stress.
 It's hard to be anything but happy when you're having fun.

 Want more on happiness?
-Try the links to HowStuffWorks articles on the next page.
+Try the links to HowStuffWorks articles below.